Nidhi Company is defined under section 406, which lays down as below:

 Nidhi means a company which has been incorporated with the object of cultivating the habit of savings amongst its members, receiving deposits from, and lending to, its members.
-Nidhi Companies are registered for mutual benefits of their members.
+Nidhi Companies are registered for the mutual benefit of their members.

 - Public Company: It has to be incorporated as a public company.

-- Capital: Minimum paid up equity paid up share capital shall be of Rs.
+- Capital: Minimum paid-up equity paid-up share capital shall be Rs.
 5 Lakh.

 - Minimum Members: It must have not less than 200 members.

 - Net owned funds: It shall have at least Rs.
-10 lakh of net owned funds.
+10 lahks of net owned funds.

-Since Nidhi companies are incorporated as public limited companies, so all the requirements which are applicable to incorporate a public limited company, shall be applicable to Nidhi companies.
-Therefore, incorporation of public limited company is the first step to start Nidhi business.
+Since Nidhi companies are incorporated as public limited companies, all the requirements applicable to incorporate a public limited company shall apply to Nidhi companies.

 - Nidhi company can not issue preference shares.
-If preference shares had been issued by a Nidhi before the commencement of this Act, such preference shares shall be redeemed in accordance with the terms of issue of such shares.
+If a Nidhi had issued preference shares before the commencement of this Act, such preference shares should be redeemed in accordance with the terms of the issue of such shares.

 - Every Company incorporated as a Nidhi shall have the last words Nidhi Limited as part of its name.

-- A minor can not be admitted as a member of Nidhi, but deposits may be accepted in the name of a minor, if they are made by the natural or legal guardian who is also a member of Nidhi.
+- A minor can not be admitted as a member of Nidhi, but deposits may be accepted in the name of a minor if they are made by a natural or legal guardian who is also a member of Nidhi.

-- No body corporate or Trust can become member of Nidhi Company.
+- Nobody corporate or Trust can become a member of Nidhi Company.

-As per rules 6 of Nidhi rules, 2014, there are certain prohibitions on activities of Nidhi companies:
+As per rule 6 of Nidhi rules, 2014, there are certain prohibitions on activities of Nidhi companies:

-- start business of chit fund, hire purchase finance, leasing finance, insurance or acquisition of securities issued by any body corporate;
+- Start a business of chit fund, hire purchase finance, leasing finance, insurance or acquisition of securities issued by any body corporate

-- acquire another company by purchase of securities or control the composition of the Board of Directors of any other company without passing special resolution as well as obtain prior approval of the regional director having jurisdiction over such Nidhi;
+- Acquire another company by purchase of securities or control the composition of the Board of Directors of any other company without passing the special resolution as well as obtain prior approval of the regional director having jurisdiction over such Nidhi